 Vulnerable people in Ethiopia often cannot access healthcare and the services they need to live a life of dignity.

 Most people who are diagnosed with a terminal illness cannot afford nor have access to treatment or end of life care.
-Many malnourished children develop noma and if they survive are left with a life changing disfigurement.
 With no welfare system in place, the elderly are often left to beg on the streets, which becomes more difficult if they have to care for orphaned grandchildren.

 Ethiopiaid is partnering with three organisations in Ethiopia to help provide healthcare, support and dignity to the vulnerable.